taamfp/F12019DL/README.md

-# F1 2019 with Deep Learning
+# F1 2019 with Deep Learning :car: :computer:

 ## Project Description
 F1 2019 official game car control with the implementation of Deep Learning algorithms.
 Data generation with lane line detection, with game capture and image processing using ```PIL``` and ```OpenCV```.